Regis-Ntwari/alx-system_engineering-devops/README.md

 This script creates a directory named my_first_directory in the /tmp/ directory
 ## 7-movethatfile
 This script moves the file betty form /tmp/ to /tmp/my_first_directory/
+## 8-firstdelete
+This script deletes the file betty in /tmp/my_first_directory/